AGRINFO AGRINFO logo

 Sustainable Fisheries Partnership Agreements (SFPAs) ensure consistency between the EU’s Common Fisheries Policy and other European policies, including sustainable use of partner country resources; combating illegal, unreported, and unregulated (IUU) fishing; integration of partner countries into the global economy; and better political and financial governance of fisheries.

-The current SFPA between the EU and Mauritania and its Implementing Protocol were signed on 15 November 2021 for a duration of 6 years.
+The current SFPA between the EU and Mauritania was signed and started on 15 November 2021.
+It repealed the previous Fisheries Partnership Agreement between the two parties which entered into force on 8 August 2008.
 Under the Protocol, the EU fleet is allowed to fish in Mauritanian waters for shrimp, demersal fish, tuna, and small pelagic fish, up to a total of 287,050 tonnes per year (European Commission 2021).
 The allocation of these fishing opportunities is specified in Regulation 2021/2061.
-Under the Implementing Protocol (Annex I, Chapter V), the EU fleet is obliged to land or tranship these catches in Mauritanian ports.
+Under the Implementing Protocol (Annex I, Chapter V), the EU fleet is obliged to land or trans-ship these catches in Mauritanian ports.

 Resources